anuragkalra/eaze-growth-engineer/README.md

 ### Project Structure

 We've included all of the boilerplate to get started with this project using [create-react-app](https://github.com/facebookincubator/create-react-app), feel free to use this structure if you'd like.
-If you'd prefer to use something other than React or you'd prefer a different project structure, go ahead and make any changes you'd like.
+If you'd prefer a different project structure, go ahead and make any changes you like.

 ### Evaluation